-Though capability assessments are important tools for driving corporate success, businesses are often unable to recognize the importance of examining and fine-tuning their capabilities.
-The Boston Consulting Group explains the term “capability” in the context of business as “an ingrained ability to do something well in a way that improves business performance.”
+Capability assessments are important tools for driving corporate success.
+Yet, businesses often do not recognize the importance of examining and fine-tuning their capabilities.
+The Boston Consulting Group explains the term “capability” as “an ingrained ability to do something well in a way that improves business performance.”

 At the core of a capability are behaviors— “the activities, interactions, and decisions made by a set of individuals in a company who exemplify that capability.”
-In addition, a capability is built on four underlying components that strengthen each other and pave the way for long-term behavioral change in a company:
+In addition, a capability is built on four components that strengthen each other.
+These components pave the way for long-term behavioral change in a company:

 - Competencies: the skills, knowledge, and beliefs of employees.

 - Tools: IT, databases, apps, and related systems